Firmware libraries

 library.properties fields

-name A short name for the library.
+name Name of the library.
 The name must be unique, so there aren't 2 libraries with the same name.
-It will be the name of main
+It will be the name of the directory as well as the name of main

 .cpp